Kentico/xperience-calendar-component/README.md

 ## Quick Start

 1. In the administration, head to Forms and create or edit a form.
-2. In the Form builder, add a new form component and select Calendar or Multi-Calendar
+2. In the Form builder, add a new form component and select Calendar or Multi-Calendar.
 3. Configure the Properties of your selected calendar form component.
 4. View the [Single Value Calendar Guide](./docs/Single-Value-Calendar-Component.md) or the [Multi-Value Calendar Guide](./docs/Multi-Value-Calendar-Component.md) for more information about each component's properties.
 5. Optionally, create and add a dynamic calendar data provider.
-View more about the provider in the [Dynamic Data Provider](./docs/Dynamic-Calendar-Data-Provider.md)
+View more about the provider in the [Dynamic Data Provider](./docs/Dynamic-Calendar-Data-Provider.md).

 ## Full Instructions